nimeshneema/William-Apple-Developer-Platform/Notes/Fundamental Parts of a Function.markdown

 -   A function (in almost any language) is like a machine and consists majorly of the following four parts:

-    -   Name of the function (the primary interface)
+    -   Name of the function (the primary interface).

     -   Argument list along with their (data) types.

     -   Return value (data) type.

-    -   The Body.
+    -   The body.

 -   In the list above, some items are optional (may or may not be present) and others are mandatory.

     -   Mandatory:

-        -   Name
+        -   Name (Generally speaking, except for anonymous functions which can be found in some languages).

-        -   Body
+        -   Body.

     -   Optional:

-        -   Argument list (A function may take no arguments)
+        -   Argument list (A function may take no arguments).

-        -   Return value (a function may not return anything.
-May just have a side effect, like updating value of a global variable or printing something on console or displaying a dialogue box)
+        -   Return value (A function may not return anything.
+May just have a side effect, like updating value of a global variable or printing something on console or displaying a dialogue box).

 -   Most imperative programming languages with support for functions will have these four parts.